mendozg/bitraam/contrib/osx/README.md

     ```
 - Installing extraneous brew packages can result in build differences.
   For example, pyinstaller seems to pick up and bundle brew-installed `libffi`.
-  So having a dedicated "electrum binary builder macOS VM" is recommended.
+  So having a dedicated "bitraam binary builder macOS VM" is recommended.
-- Make sure that you are building from a fresh clone of electrum
+- Make sure that you are building from a fresh clone of bitraam
   (or run e.g. `git clean -ffxd` to rm all local changes).